AntoineSoetewey/AssociationExplorer/README.md

 ## Documentation

-Full documentation, including how to use the app, variable formats, data requirements, and example workflows, is available in the [docs folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/documentation) of this repository.
+Full documentation, including how to use the app, variable formats, data requirements, and example workflows, is available in the [documentation folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/documentation) of this repository.

 An accompanying paper can be found in the [paper folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/paper), which provides a detailed overview of the application, its features, and its intended use cases.